PhoebeGaoZhen/DeepFGRN/README.md

 # Requirements
-Please configure the environment according to the following versions:
+Please install the following software before replicating this framework in your local or server machine.

 python=3.6.5